Column-level conflict detection v5

 It can, however, have various unexpected effects:

 UPDATEaffects multiple rows, each gets a slightly different timestamp.
-This means that the effects of concurrent changes might get "mixed" in various ways (depending on how exactly the changes performed on different nodes interleave).
+This means that the effects of concurrent changes might get "mixed" in various ways, depending on how the changes performed on different nodes interleave.

-The timestamp is unrelated to the commit timestamp, and using it to resolve conflicts means that the result isn't equivalent to the commit order, which means it likely can't be serialized.
+The timestamp is unrelated to the commit timestamp.
+Using it to resolve conflicts means that the result isn't equivalent to the commit order, which means it likely can't be serialized.

-We might add statement and transaction timestamps in the future, which would address issues with mixing effects of concurrent statements or transactions.
+Statement and transaction timestamps might be added in the future, which will address issues with mixing effects of concurrent statements or transactions.
 Still, neither of these options can ever produce results equivalent to commit order.

 You can disable it using